SADT: The Survey Areas Definition Tool

 Previous release notes

 SADT v5.06: a version of SADT for observations with OmegaCAM at VST only.
-It is tailored for the preparation of survey areas for early science observations of the Public Surveys.
+It has been tailored for the preparation of survey areas for early science observations of the Public Surveys.
 Some specifics of this SADT release for VST are:

 - a definition of an area as geodesic rectangle is not offered, coordinate ranges or circles should be used;